MORE THAN 70,000 school age children were homeless in England last year with disastrous effects on their education, according to the charity Shelter.

 The vast majority of homeless children live in bed and breakfast or temporary accommodation with their families.
 Homelessness has terrible consequences on schooling, creating more problems for the already disadvantaged, says the charity.

 Shelter figures for 1998 are not yet available but are expected to tell a similar tale.

 The report, Growing Up Homeless, reveals:

-* Two-thirds of families in temporary accommodation had to move their children between schools as a result of a change of address; * The introduction of performance tables means schools are often unwilling to spend time on homeless children, who are more likely to have emotional and behavioural problems; * Homeless children lag behind in literacy and other basic skills; * Homeless children are treated as outsiders by other pupils, which can lead to bullying.
+* Two-thirds of families in temporary accommodation had to move their children between schools as a result of a change of address; * The introduction of school league tables means schools are often unwilling to spend time on homeless children, who are more likely to have emotional and behavioural problems; * Homeless children lag behind in literacy and other basic skills; * Homeless children are treated as outsiders by other pupils which can lead to bullying.

 The Shelter report coincides with research by the Scottish arm of the charity which shows 24,000 children under 16 are homeless north of the border.